OpenFreeEnergy/openfe/docs/guide/setup/creating_atom_mappings_and_scores.rst

 as ``componentA`` and ``componentB`` (in the above example, ``m1`` is ``componentA``  and  ``m2`` is ``componentB``).

-The atom mapping can be accessed through the ``componentA_to_componentB`` attribute, which returns a dictionary where keys refer to the indices of atoms in the "A" molecule, and values refer to indices of atoms in the "B" molecule.
+The atom mapping can be accessed through the ``componentA_to_componentB`` attribute, which returns a dictionary where keys refer to the indices of atoms in the "A" component, and values refer to indices of atoms in the "B" component.
 If a given index does not appear, then it is unmapped.